grantwinney/twitter-tamer/README.md

 A Chrome extension to make Twitter more distraction-free, [available in the Chrome Store](https://chrome.google.com/webstore/detail/twitter-distraction-remov/aflapchiclhldkgbbahbdionenmhkoed).

+---

+**I dumped Twitter awhile ago** - it's a time-sucking blackhole, I suggest you do the same - **and because of that, I have zero vested interest in supporting this extension anymore, especially for whatever new layout they've designed.**

+**I imagine as the new layout becomes the default, this extension will fail to work.
+It's open source though, so feel free to fork it and create your own extension, or submit a PR that fixes it so I can merge it in.
+Thanks for your interest.**

+---

 When the extension is first installed, nothing is selected, so nothing is hidden.
 Open the "options" page and choose the elements you'd like to hide, such as:

 - Navigation bar items _(like "Notifications" or "Messages")_